joelnl74/smartphone-clock-application/README.md

 - Motion sickness has to be taken into account when developing VR devices
 - Ease of use implementation for interaction with the UI and the interaction devices presenter for the VR device.
 - Interaction methods for UI
-- Setting up the UI so that it can be used for all platforms (mobile, vr, pc)
+- Setting up the UI so that it can be used for all platforms (canvas settings, event system, vr input system) (mobile, vr, pc)
 ### Nice